CyrilleAteno/ilc.markov/README.md

-v- Fork this github repository v- Run the project v- Comment the 2 classes
-- Complete the next section : functions to be tested
-- Commit your changes (commit README.md)
+v- Fork this github repository v- Run the project v- Comment the 2 classes v- Complete the next section : functions to be tested v- Commit your changes (commit README.md)
 - Make tests (call your test functions using the rule: GIVEN_WHEN_THEN)
 - Commit your changes
 - On github, make a pull request